NIVIP disciplines

 Biological Control Agents and Production Animals

 The Knowledge Center Biological Control Agents and Production Animals is part of the field of entomology.
-They advise policymakers at RVO and the Ministry of LNV on the potential risks associated with the use of biological control agents in the Netherlands.
+They advise policymakers at RVO and the Ministry of LVVN on the potential risks associated with the use of biological control agents in the Netherlands.

 Biological control is the control of harmful plant-pathogenic organisms by using their natural enemies.
 Examples include: